hv-support/customer-training/dst/ansible/Labs/01 Install & Configuration/02 Configuration/configure.md

 In this lab we're going to:
 * configure ansible controller
-* configure ansible nodes
+* configure ansible Nodes

 * configure PasswordAuthentication
 * create SSH-keys

-Node 3 & 4 are not required, so once configured..  suspend.
+Node 2 is not required, so once configured..  suspend.

 ---

 #### <font color='red'>Ansible Controller Configuration</font>
-* add an ansadmin user to ansible controller
+* add an ansadmin user to ansible controller + all other Nodes
 * ensure it has root priviledges

 * set PasswordAuthentication yes
 * switch to ansadmin user to generate ssh keys

-* update inventory file with IPs on nodes
+* update inventory file with the Node IPs

 </br>

 **add ansadmin**
-ensure you're root:
+Its best practice to create a user - with admin priviledges to run your playbooks instead of using root. ensure you're root:
 ```
 sudo su -